Dog turning on stove likely caused home fire, investigators say - NewsBreak

 Firefighters responded around 9 a.m. to a report of a structure fire.
 TFD said when they got there, they found smoke coming out of an apartment building.

 Firefighters contained the fire and could not find any people inside.
-However, they did find and rescue two dogs in the home and treated one with oxygen.Last chance to use Payless gift cards
+However, they did find and rescue two dogs in the home and treated one with oxygen.Teen has both legs amputated after eating friend’s leftover noodles, developing sepsis

 Ruling the cause of the fire as accidental, TFD said it was “more likely than not associated with a dog turning a stove burner on.”
 Of the $1,000 in damage caused, TFD said $500 was in structural damage and $500 was in the loss of home contents.